 - Click on the 'Next Document' and the 'Previous Document' buttons to step through all the search result files (which will be an exhaustive list of all email files in the specified folder).
 In the image shown below the file opened is the first one so the 'Previous Document' button is disabled.
 Additionally, you can view all the files that are part of this search in the 'Navigation Context' on the left pane.
 Learn more about the navigation context here.|

 Things to note:

 - You can change the "Sort order" drop-down to "Date: Oldest First" or "Date: Recent First" to list the emails in chronological order.
 Learn how to sort and filter your search results here.

-- To preserve the context of your search so that the Next Document/Previous Document continue to cycle between only your search results, open attachments or links in new tabs or browser windows.
+- To preserve the context of your search so that the Next Document/Previous Document continues to cycle between only your search results, open attachments, or links in new tabs or browser windows.
 You can do this by holding the 'control' (CTRL) button and clicking on the link, or right-clicking and clicking on 'open link in new tab'.
 Click here to learn more about preserving the context of your search and cycling through your search results.

 - This method can even be used to step through all emails in a case - use only the 'type' is 'email' parameter without the 'directory' parameter (giving a search result of all emails present in the case)